Template Best Practices

 Your team will see “Hero Image” in the editor, not <img>.
 Clear labels reduce confusion and prevent editing mistakes.

-<h1 mm-editable mm-label="Main Headline">Your headline here</h1><img mm-editable mm-label="Hero Image" src="placeholder.jpg" alt="Hero">Use mm-type for multi-line content
+<h1 mm-editable mm-label="Main Headline">Your headline here</h1><img mm-editable mm-label="Hero Image" src="placeholder.jpg" alt="Hero">Use mm-type for multi-line and formatted content

 | Type | Use case |